 As I went through my outline from my 2008 presentation, for NBI, on California probate law I realized I had pretty extensive materials on surviving spousal rights.
-I hope you find it interesting!
-If you have any questions let me know or visit our website at www.californiaprobate.info
+I hope you find it interesting reading my outline!
+I find any topic that I present to a room full of attorneys, like this one, is always a good way to make sure I know all the in’s and outs!
+In these cases which include spousal property petitions among others we often can offer a flat fee arrangement so you know exactly what you will spend.
+If you have any questions, or need a California probate attorney, let me know by phone, text, email, Skype, Zoom, Fax, or visit our website at www.californiaprobate.info

 1:50 – 2:35 John B. Palley

 a) the surviving spouse;

 b) minor children;

 c) adult children who are incapacitated from earning a living and were dependent in whole or in part upon the decedent for support;